 Welcome to CAMP

-News: Announcing the Herbert Hart Award for Writing Military History.
+News: Announcing the Herbert Hart Award for Writing Military History for 2020.
 For details click here.

 Council on America’s Military Past (CAMP) is one of the leading national military history organizations dedicated to preserving, interpreting and sharing our military heritage.